 - To raise money to support research into a modern model of pain that will advance the success of the treatment of pain

-- Development of this website into an amazing resource to deliver the right messages about pain — NEWS: we have raised the money that we need to start this work!!
+- Development of this website into an amazing resource to deliver the right messages about pain — NEWS: we have started this work!!
+New website coming soon!!